JacobH140/century-of-college-football/README.md

 # century-of-college-football
-A temporal network based on 100 years of American college football games (1924-2024)
+A temporal network based on 100 years of Division I FBS American college football games (1924-2024)